-Why should a life insurance agent want to better their communication skills?
+Why should a life insurance agent want to master their communication skills?
 Because that is our business.
-We are teachers.
-It is our job to explain things to people. if we don't do it clearly and keep it simple, they won't buy.
+We are teachers and it is our job to explain products and ideas to people.
+However, if we don't do it clearly and keep it simple, they won't buy.
 Think about the times you listen to people talking over your head.

 Learning how to communicate with your prospect in the very first opening interview will set the tone.
 It is a very important aspect of selling insurance.